• Skip to primary navigation

 Can I use a different type of nut instead of pine nuts?

 While you can substitute other nuts, like walnuts or almonds, I highly recommend sticking with pine nuts.
-Their unique, buttery flavor pairs perfectly with the sun-dried tomatoes and really elevates the sauce.
+Their unique, buttery flavor pairs perfectly with the sun-dried tomatoes, elevating the sauce.

 Can I make vegan pesto sauce ahead of time?